Richie Roberts: Life and career

-Roberts was born in the Bronx, in New York City on November 28, 1937.
-Roberts was raised by his grandparents in the Bronx until he moved to Newark, New Jersey with his parents when he was eight years old.
+Roberts was born in the Bronx, New York City, on November 28, 1937.
+Roberts was raised by his grandparents in the Bronx until he moved to Newark, New Jersey, with his parents when he was eight years old.
 He graduated from Newark's Weequahic High School, where he was a star football and baseball player.
+Roberts is Jewish.

 After high school, Roberts served for six years in the United States Marine Corps and attained the rank of Sergeant before being discharged from the service in 1961.
 He attended Upsala College (now defunct) in East Orange, New Jersey, but failed during his senior year as a result of poor attendance.
 Roberts later completed his undergraduate work at Rutgers University.

-In 1963, Roberts was employed as a Detective by the Essex County Prosecutor's Office in Essex County, New Jersey where for several years he was involved in undercover organized crime investigations.
+In 1963, Roberts was employed as a Detective by the Essex County Prosecutor's Office in Essex County, New Jersey, where for several years, he was involved in undercover organized crime investigations.
 Attending night classes, he received a Juris Doctor degree from Seton Hall University School of Law and passed the Bar Examination in New Jersey in August 1971.
 After being licensed as an attorney, Roberts was made an Assistant Prosecutor in the Essex County Prosecutor's Office.
-Shortly after, he was tapped to head a special Narcotics Task Force overseen by the Federal Bureau of Narcotics.
+Shortly afterward, he was tapped to head a special Narcotics Task Force that was overseen by the Federal Bureau of Narcotics.
 Roberts remained with the prosecutor's office until 1975.

 After working as a prosecutor for over 10 years, Roberts became a criminal defense attorney in 1981.
-After leaving the prosecutor's office, Roberts was briefly affiliated with the firm of Harkavy, Goldman & Caprio, but soon established his own firm.
+He was briefly affiliated with the firm Harkavy, Goldman & Capri, but soon established his own firm.
 The first person he defended was Frank Lucas.
 During private practice, Roberts has defended many homicide cases and was involved in New Jersey's first Racketeer Influenced and Corrupt Organizations Act (RICO) case.
 He has also been a guest speaker to conferences held by several police and private groups.
 He was a co-managing partner of Roberts-Saluti, LLC, a criminal and civil litigation firm with offices in Newark, New Jersey.
-Roberts has been suspended from the practice of law since 2015, and was ordered on September 11, 2017, to be suspended for an additional three years.